mcosciel36/marks-pismo-case/README.md

 # Generate the events
 events = generate_events(num_events=10, duplicate_ratio=0.5)
 ```
 **Note** The faker script uses a seed for repeatability.
-But, if and when you change the above line of code there's no guarantee the **test_parquet_partitioning** test will pass.
+But, if and when you change the above line of code, the repeatability is changed based on the new sample size.
+If the code changes there's no guarantee the **test_parquet_partitioning** test will pass.
 I've verified it does pass for num_events = 10 or 1000 and duplicate_ratio = 0.5 or 0.1 correspondingly.
-If you change to some other values you will need to modify the **test_parquet_partitioning** to reflect a year, month, day, event type that is found in the output_directory.
+If you change to some other values you will need to modify the **test_parquet_partitioning** to reflect any specified year, month, day, event type that is found in the output_directory.
+It's very easy to modify this test.
+You'll see what i'm talking about and how to change it when you look at the test.

 ## Now run the pyspark script that will read in this events.json file and then:
 - Output files in Parquet format.